yash4300/NoteTaker/README.md

 # NoteTaker
-Note Taking web application where user can perform CURD Operations to manage his/her notes.
+Note Taking web application where user can perform CRUD Operations to manage his/her notes.

 # Technologies used.